theflakes/sigma_to_wazuh/README.md

 Still a long ways to go.
 At the least, I hope to be able to convert ~70% of the Sigma rule base without needing any manual fixups.

+### More work needs to be completed on Wazuh if_sid rule dependencies and Sigma to Wazuh field name transforms.

 ## get-wazuh_rule_info.py
 - creates a CSV file named "wazuh_rule_report.csv" with the below information
 ```"id","level","description","decoded_as","fields","parents","children"```